intuit/cfn-clone/README.md

 ### Override Template

-You have the ability to overrid the template for the new stack.
+You have the ability to override the template for the new stack.
 ```sh
 cfn-clone -s source-stack-name -n new-stack-name -t ./new_template.json
 ```

 ### Config

-cfn-clone will pass through the relevant AWS related environment variables to the aws cli.
+You can use the normal aws cli environment variables for controlling credentials, etc. When cfn-clone invokes the aws cli, these will be made available.

-These are:
+Examples:

 * `AWS_DEFAULT_PROFILE`
 * `AWS_DEFAULT_REGION`